 Baking pan: I used this Brilliance Bundt Pan

-Disclosure: Nordic Ware generously provided product for the giveaway.
-I received no compensation and all opinions expressed in this post are my own.
+Disclosure: Nordic Ware generously provided product featured in this post.
+I received no compensation and all opinions expressed are my own.